aShevc/entities-processor/README.md

   sample-rate = 100
   // Amounts of seconds during which to generate entities duration = 3600
-  // Amounts of metrics to generate in the AFAP mode metrics-amount = 100000000
+  // Amounts of entities to generate in the AFAP mode entities-amount = 100000000
   // For each new message, default entity generator will write a new device id until devices-amount is reached.
   // After then, it will increase timestamp field by one second and start from the first posted device id again devices-amount = 10000